 Dr. Muhammad Irfan

-*The author is an Islamabad-based media analyst and quasi columnist; they can be reached at [email protected]
+*The writer is an Islamabad-based media analyst and quasi-columnist.

-**The Diplomatic Insight does not take any position on issues, and the views represented herein are those of the author(s) and do not necessarily reflect the views of The Diplomatic Insight and its staff
+*The findings and the analysis are the author’s own and do not reflect the policy of The Diplomatic Insight